PingOne

 Authenticate via AD/LDAP

-If you select Yes, PingOne will be automatically set as the Authoritative identity provider.
-If you select Yes, specify a Gateway user type.
-If you select No, specify an Authoritative identity provider.
+If you select Yes, PingOne is automatically set as the authoritative identity provider (IdP).
+If you select Yes, specify a gateway user type.

 PingOne is the default, but if you’ve configured another IdP you can select it here.
 Learn more in Authoritative identity providers.

-If you select PingOne as the Authoritative identity provider, specify the following options:
+If you select PingOne as the Authoritative Identity Provider, specify the following options:

-• Set Password (check box): Determine whether to specify a default password for new users.
+• Set Password (checkbox): Determine whether to specify a default password for new users.

 • Set Password (field): Specify the default password in PingOne for users synced in from an external identity store as a source.
-Click Set password and then enter a literal value.
+Click Set password, then enter a literal value.
 You can also create a complex password using the functions in the expression builder.
 Learn more in Using the expression builder.

 You should use strong passwords, even for temporary passwords.